 Schools and Families in Partnership: A Desktop Guide to Engaging Families from Refugee Backgrounds in their Children’s Learning.

 Children starting school in rural and remote Queensland – parent resource.
 Queensland Government (2018).

-Parent Involvement Policy – an example from a school.
+Parent Engagement Policy – an example from a school.

-This is a real example of a four part plan/policy for implementing parent engagement in a school.
+This is a school example of a policy for implementing Parent Engagement.

 Progressing Parental Engagement School Fact Sheet Engaging with Aboriginal and Torres Strait Islander Australian families.

 Closing the gap - Engaging Indigenous parents in their children’s education.
 Resource sheet no. 32 produced by the Closing the Gap Clearinghouse Daryl Higgins and Sam Morley, July 2014.
 Australian Institute of Health and Welfare.
 Australian Government.